Drawsko Pomorskie: New March

 At that time, the fortress of Drawsko had been held by Duke Przemysł I of Greater Poland, but after his death the settlement was also acquired by the Margraves of Brandenburg.
 They invited Premonstratensian monks from Belbuck (Białoboki) Abbey near Trzebiatów to found a monastery in their new territory.
 These plans failed, however, as the desired location was too far from Belbuck and the monks saw the wilderness as unsuitable.
 The Brandenburg margraves planned to expand upon a settlement already developing near the fortress of Drawsko.
 The Uckermark knights Arnold, Konrad and Johann von Goltz were granted the right to develop the settlement into a town mentioned as Drawenborch.
-It grew after the arrival of German colonists, allowing the margraves to grant it Magdeburg city rights in 1297.
+It grew after the arrival of German colonists, allowing the margraves to grant it Magdeburg town rights in 1297.

 When the Ascanian dynasty became extinct in 1320, the colonisation efforts in the Neumark region abated.
 Nevertheless, to promote the further development of the newly established town of Dramburg, the Wittelsbach margrave Louis I of Brandenburg released the town from all duties from 1338 until 1350, when he ceded the town as a fief to the noble Wedell family.
 On 13 February 1368, Dramburg was the setting of a peace treaty between Elector Otto VII of Brandenburg and King Casimir III of Poland, whereby Otto returned the town of Wałcz to Poland.
 The influx of colonists began to cease, although by the end of the 14th century the Dramburg Neustadt ("new town") had developed on the southern shore of the Drawa.